tytydraco/yessleep/out/Hey_my_girlfriend_saw_you_from_across_the_bar_and_we_really_dig_your_vibe_Can_we_buy_you_a_drink.md

 A fresh start was in order, and what better time than now?
 I joined a gym and started nodding at a few familiar faces.
 I went to some nature festival in the town hall and listened to hippies talk about leaves for an hour.
 There were drinks afterwards, but again, I couldn’t find anyone with my vibe.
 Everyone there was old, sporty or outdoorsy.
 I took a swig of warm beer and felt a rush of inspiration.
 Alcohol was the key.
 I left my drink and headed home.
 Scrolling through Facebook, I found a promising event:

-‘*GROUP SOCIAL TWENTY-ONE TO THIRTY: A friendly social meet-up for people new in town or for locals looking to expand their social circles*’.
+‘*GROUP SOCIAL TWENTY-ONE TO THIRTY: A friendly social meetup for people new in town or for locals looking to expand their social circles*’.

 *Location: McKenzie’s Irish Pub*